CastosHQ/Seriously-Simple-Podcasting/readme.txt

 14. An example of the styled podcast RSS feed when viewed directly in the browser.

 == Changelog ==

+= 2.2.0 =
+* 2020-05-25
+* [NEW] New Blocks!
+Standard Audio Player block and customisable Podcast List Block
+* [FIX] Fixes a bug related to the HTML5 player icons conflicting with third party font icons like FontAwesome
+* [TWEAK] Adds an episode number field to the series widget, to limit episodes loaded by series (props [lordneeko](https://github.com/lordneeko))

 = 2.1.1 =
 * 2020-05-14